OpenScienceMOOC/site/_posts/2020-28-08-Open-Science-Saves-Lives.md

 The article is available here: https://www.biorxiv.org/content/10.1101/2020.08.13.249847v1

 While we may not all be working in medical research, we believe that our findings and recommendations extend to all fields of research and thereby invite you to co-sign this article to show that Open Science principles are supported by a large population of scientists.
 Signatures will be added to the paper as supplementary material.
+(Note that co-signing means you agree with the problems and/or solution presented in the paper, you will not become a co-author of the article)
 The process of co-signing this article will go as follow:
 You will have until August 31 at midnight (PDT) to co-sign.
 You have to provide an institutional email address that we will manually verify before sending you a verification email that will require action on your part.